samsonasik/ApigilityConsumer/README.md

 $client = $serviceManager->get(ClientService::class);

 $data = [
+    'api-route-segment' => '/api',
+    'form-request-method' => 'POST',

-    // fields needs to be convert to json
+    // fields that will be used as raw json with 'form-data' index 'form-data' => [
+        'foo' => 'fooValue',
+    ],
 ];
 $timeout  = 100;
 $clientResult = $client->callAPI($data, $timeout);